-Basic guidelines:
+Two basic guidelines:

 - 1. Beliefs must be truly and sincerely held; and - 2.
-Practices/rituals not illegal or contrary to public policy - 3.
-Regularly scheduled, publicized service with regular attendance.
+Practices/rituals not illegal or contrary to public policy

-Examples: churches, ministries, missions, church-related charities, seminaries
+Examples: churches, ministries, missions, church-related charities, seminaries.
+Churches must also prove regularly scheduled service at a publicized time with regular attendance (no exclusively online churches).